zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 ## Security Service Client library

+The `security-service-client-spring` library provides authentication and protection against security providers.
-The `security-service-client-spring` library contains authentication providers and filters to handle the authentication against the z/OSMF service.
+The library contains providers, filters and handlers as Spring components.
+This library can be used by any Spring client that needs authentication provider against z/OSMF or dummy authentication.

-There are two providers:
+ Authentication request is processed by these providers:

-1. The `Gateway Login Provider` that verifies credentials against z/OSMF service
+   - `GatewayLoginProvider.java` class in `com.ca.apiml.security.login` package that verifies credentials against z/OSMF service
-2. The `Gateway Token Provider` that authenticate the JWT token provided by z/OSMF
+   - `GatewayTokenProvider.java` class in `com.ca.apiml.security.token` package that authenticates the JWT token provided by z/OSMF

 The library also contains three Spring Security filters:

-1. The `Basic Content Filter` that authenticates the credentials from the basic authorization header
+1. The `BasicContentFilter.java` class in `com.ca.apiml.security.content` package that authenticates the credentials from the basic authorization header.
+This filter can be used in a `SecurityConfiguration` in order to secure content with a basic authentication
-2. The `Cookie Content Filter` that authenticates the JWT token stored in the cookie by extracting the username and the JWT token from them
+2. The `CookieContentFilter.java` class in `com.ca.apiml.security.content` package that authenticates the JWT token stored in the cookie by extracting the username and the JWT token from it.
+This filter can be used in a `SecurityConfiguration` in order to secure content with a token stored in a cookie.
+The token is extracted from the cookie and passed to the `GatewayTokenProvider` which calls the `/query`
-3. The `Login Filter` that processes the authentication requests with the username and password in a JSON format.
+3. The `LoginFilter.java` class in `com.ca.apiml.security.login` package that processes the authentication requests with the username and password in a JSON format.
+This filter can be used in a `SecurityConfiguration` class in order to process the `/login` requests

-This component can be used by any client which needs authentication provider against z/OSMF.
+For more information about the Spring Security Architecture and about how filters work, check [here]([https://spring.io/guides/topicals/spring-security-architecture).

+There are also several handlers such as:
+1. The `SuccessfulLoginHandler` to handle the successful login
+2. The `UnauthorizedHandler` to handle unauthorized access
+3. The `BasicAuthUnauthorizedHandler` to handle unauthorized access for the basic authentication
+4. The `FailedAuthenticationHandler` to handle authentication error
+5. The `ResourceAccessExceptionHandler` to handle other possible scenarios, such as `GatewayNotFoundException` or `ServiceNotAccessibleException`